torjc01/DB33/albionMilitar.md

       Members of Albion Lodge, No. 2, A.F. & A.M., are requested, and members of sister Lodges invited, to attend Memorial Service for the late Earl Kitchener and the late Wor.
 Bro.
-Major Alexander Young, 52nd battalion, C.E.F., which will be held in the Methodist Chrch, on Sundat Evening, the 11th instant, at 7 o'clock.
+Major Alexander Young, 52nd battalion, C.E.F., which will be held in the Methodist Church, on Sunday Evening, the 11th instant, at 7 o'clock.
           By order,
              C. H. KNOWLES,